alex-418/rest-endpoints/README.md

 1. Upload `rest-endpoints.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Click on the "REST EndPoints" menu item location under the Settings menu.

+## Frequently Asked Questions ##

+### Why do I need this plugin? ###

+If you installed a plugin or theme that registered a custom content type for you without enabling it's REST API endpoint, then this plugin is for you!

+### Why wouldn't I just enable REST API support on the other plugin/theme? ###

+Modifying a plugin or theme you did not write can be time consuming, and can lead to issues such as losing the ability to update the plugin.

 ## Changelog ##